Basics

 828 Human superiority The moral status of animals, Aristotle, Bible, similarities and differences

 8.30 Do animals count?
-Kant, categorical imperative, no duties to animals, the basis for obligations involving animals, his psychological theory, applications
+Kant, categorical imperative, no duties to animals, the basis for obligations involving animals, his psychological theory, applications- Study the animalists as a group.
+How are Singer and Regan similar and different?

 Study suggestion: